eracah/hur-detect/README.md

 * `module load deeplearning` only needed if you are on Cori
 * `python hur_main.py`  and any below command line args

-# Instructions for running on NERSC's Cori batch system:

-* `sbatch hur_main.sl` and the below command line arguments

 # Command line args